maykar/plex_assistant/translation.md

 Translations are held in a dictionary with the language code as the key (in this case "en"):

-Any item can accept either a single word like `"play": "play",` or a list of words/phrases like:
+Any item can accept a list of words/phrases like the example below.
+The only exceptions are oridnal numbers and error messages, they only accept on word/phrase:

 ```
             "next_track": [